Enjoy a Cozy Winter by Exploring Georgia's Top Activities

 Visit the oldest U.S. military park at Chickamauga-Chattanooga NMP

 In 1890, the Chickamauga & Chattanooga National Military Park became the first of its kind to open in the United States.
 Dedicated in 1895, it’s one of the few parks whose monuments were placed by soldiers who fought on its battlefields.
 Since its dedication, it has served as national model for military and historical parks.
-The park consists of 9,000 acres and six distinct locations across the greater Chattanooga, Tennessee area, the largest of which is the Chickamauga Battlefield, located in Chickamauga, Georgia.
+The park consists of 9,000 acres and six distinct locations across the greater Chattanooga, Tennessee area, the largest of which is the Chickamauga Battlefield, located in Chickamauga.
 The battlefield includes monuments, 50 miles of scenic and historic trails, and a large visitors center which features an orientation film and exhibits on the 1863 Battle of Chickamauga, a gift shop, and the Fuller Gun Collection.
 This impressive assemblage of military rifles and muskets includes pieces dating back to the colonial era.
 The park is open year-round and offers ranger-led tours as well as self-guided auto tours.

 Spread your wings and fly to the Museum of Aviation